cdown/chrisdown.name/_posts/2020-01-13-1195725856-other-mysterious-numbers.md

 |PATCH           |4            |1129595216   |1346458691|
 |PATCH           |2            |16720        |20545     |

-As expected, if you Google for any of these numbers, you can find an endless supply of questions mentioning them in error messages.
+As expected, if you Google for most of these numbers, you can find an endless supply of questions mentioning them in error messages.
 Hopefully this post will help some people find their *real* problem -- using the wrong protocol -- more quickly in future. :-)